 However, the post-operative period is not painful and the patient will be able to resume their day-to-day activities from the second day after the procedure.

-Post-operative recovery is a gradual process. usually, all patients can resume their sporting activities within a month of the procedure.
+Post-operative recovery is a gradual process. usually, all patients can resume their sporting activities within a month after the procedure.

 There is no particular age: some people age faster than others, depending on the characteristics of the skin and other tissue.

 Facelifts should be performed when there are signs of looseness in the face or neck and jawline has been lost.
-What we recommend is that the procedure be done before the signs of aging are very evident and the skin still retains its elasticity.
-A good time to consult on this decision is from the age of 40.
+What we recommend is that the procedure is done before the signs of aging become very evident and the skin still retains its elasticity.
+A good age to consult on this decision is starting from 40.

 The post-operative period of the facelift is not painful.
-In the first few days you may feel discomfort and a feeling of tightness in the areas operated on; this discomfort can be easily controlled with analgesics we recommend.
-Numbness and a loss of sensation in the areas close to the scars is also normal.
-However, feeling will gradually return to these areas.
+During the first few days you may feel discomfort and sensation of tightness in the areas operated on; this discomfort can be easily controlled with analgesics we recommend.
+Numbness and a loss of sensation in the areas close to the scars is normal.
+However, the sensation will gradually return to these areas.